eaudaim/ESP-32/WiFiScanBT_Android_Dabble/README.md

                                                                    ---
-Issues : Bluetooth serial don't work if Dabble app is not connected with the ESP32, also, ther's some conflict with Dabble bluetooth connexion and bluetooth serial connexion
+Issues : Bluetooth serial don't work if Dabble app is not connected with the ESP32, also, there's some conflict with Dabble bluetooth connexion and bluetooth serial connexion

 **WORK IN PROGRESS**